6 steps and tips to get the best coffee from your drip coffee maker

 Step 1: Measure once, measure twice

 The general rule I use: Using too much water is a much bigger mistake than using too much coffee.
-So load up the coffee, about one large coffee spoon per cup of beans ground.
+So load up the coffee, about one large coffee spoon per cup of coffee.
+The usual rate works out about 10~12g for 180~200ml of water.

 Put the coffee in your grinder, and set to medium fine to ensure a better quality flavor.
 If you grind the coffee too coarsely, you’ll find the extraction quite weak and watery.
-The grounds were just too big to absorb the water quickly.
+The grounds were just too big to absorb the water quickly, so the water flowed right on through without making adequate contact with the coffee grounds.
 It might take you a couple of experiments to get the grind of your coffee just right.

-Also note that in this method, the coffee grounds are finer than a Coffee Press, so they will absorb more water, as will a paper filter.
+Also note that in this method, the coffee grounds are finer than a French Press.
+They will absorb more water, as will a paper filter.
 This means some of the water in the container will not result in any drink.
 Do experiment.

 Step 3: Set up the drip coffee maker